ncatlab/nlab-content/pages/7/4/7/0/10747/content.md

 ### Homotopy groups
  {#HomotopyGroups}

-The main technical issue with symmetric spectra is that the evident definition of [[homotopy groups]] of symmetric spectra $X$ as
+The main technical issue with symmetric spectra is that the evident definition of [[stable homotopy groups]] of symmetric spectra $X$ as

 $$
   \pi_n(X) = \underset{\longrightarrow}{\lim}_k \pi_{k+n}(X_k)
 $$

-does not in general come out in the homotopy correct way, one needs to replace by a "semistable symmetric spectrum" first, which however is hard to control ([Schwede 12, chapter I, sections 2 and 6 and 8](#Schwede12)), survey includes ([Malkiewich 14, section 2.3](#Malkiewich14)).
+does _not_ in general come out in the homotopy correct way; instead one needs to replace by a "semistable symmetric spectrum" first, which however is hard to control ([Schwede 12, chapter I, sections 2 and 6 and 8](#Schwede12)), survey includes ([Malkiewich 14, section 2.3](#Malkiewich14)).

-This problem goes away for [[orthogonal spectra]].
+Among the various (now) common models for [[spectra]], this issue is unique to symmetric spectra, see also the comment in ([Mandell-May-Schwede-Shipley 01, p.
+3](#MandellMaySchwedeShipley01)).

+In particular, this problem goes away for the concept of [[orthogonal spectra]], which otherwise is very similar to that of symmetric spectra and shares most of its advantages (except that it does not admit a version based on [[simplicial sets]]).

 ## Related concepts